Edx-X11/website-project/README.md

+# [Click here](https://edx-x11.github.io/website-project/contact.html) to go to the github page for this!

 # Website project
 The website features several sections, including a homepage, projects page, about us page, contact page, and a thank you page for submitting inquiries.